CatCodeMe/blog_from_obsidian/1100_blog_content/others/publish workflow.md

 > [!tip]
 > 1. This article uses `quartz_demo` as the compilation library for Quartz.
+> 	1. In practical applications, your repository name (compilation  repo) should be `yourname.github.io`
-> 2. Use `content_demo` as the notes repository.
-In practical applications, your repository name should be `yourname.github.io`, but here we're using `content_demo` for illustration.
+> 2. Use `content_demo` as the notes repository,  here we're using `content_demo` for illustration.

 # TLDR
 1. Prepare the Quartz environment, refer to [Quartz: Get Started](https://quartz.jzhao.xyz/), as the compilation library.